Robotics-lessons/RoboND-Kinematics-Project/support_doc.md

  2. Go to the project and folder which saves the file on github.com
  3. Upload the file and commit.
  4. Run git pull origin master command on your local PC
+ 5. The test code will display calculated angle results with expected angle results

 ## Collect the project testing data and run testing program
  1. Run _roslaunch kuka_arm forward_kinematics.launch_